samuelashraff/graphql-to-rest-migration/README.md

-# rest-to-graphql-migration
+# Rest-to-graphql-migration

 An app trying to be useful, but being useful is beside the point here.

-# Local development with docker compose
+## Local development with docker compose

 1. Navigate to root
 2. Run the following